YOUR HOLIDAY AT A GLANCE

 A first deposit from $299 per person is required to secure your booking.

 A second deposit from $1500 per person will be required 11 months prior to departure.

 The balance will be due 5 months prior to departure.

 Prices are subject to availability, change, book by deadlines, currency fluctuations and withdrawal without notice.
 All prices are in Australian dollars per person twin share unless otherwise specified.

-A single supplement from $1200 per person is payable in addition to the twin share price.
+A single supplement from $1200 per person is payable in addition to the twin share price for solo occupancy.

 Triple share is not available.

 Children under 5 years of age are not permitted.
 Children 5 years and above pay the adult price and must be accompanied by an adult.